MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/overview.md

 These Office products now use Click-to-Run, instead of Windows Installer (MSI), as the installation technology.
 But, how you activate these Office products – for example, by using Key Management Service (KMS) – remains the same.

-> [!NOTE]
-> Office 2019 for Mac is also available for volume licensed customers.
+Office 2019 for Mac is also available for volume licensed customers.
 For more information, see [Deployment guide for Office for Mac](../mac/deployment-guide-for-office-for-mac.md).

-## WHat's changed in Office 2019?
+## What's changed in Office 2019?

 The biggest change since Office 2016 is that the installation technology used by the new volume licensed versions of Office is Click-to-Run, instead of Windows Installer (MSI).
 Click-to-Run has been the installation technology for most Office products since the release of Office 2013.